eosc-life/D4_marine_eukaryote_genomics_portal/ccmar/README.md

 Note:
   - The query genome is the genome you want to "annotate"
   - The target genome is the genome you want to use to annotate your genome
   - This is just a small and fast example.
-Last has A LOT of different that can be setted to improve the results
+Last has A LOT of different parameters that can be setted to improve the results
   - The computational time is just to have an idea on how long it should take.
 It can vary a lot.